NoelKirkland/hack-your-health/README.md

 ## Production flow

-create ViewControl
+1. create ViewControl

-create HomePage
+2. create HomePage

+3. create SignIn and SignUp components and make sure they are working correctly

-create all components in daily-inventory directory using only shared and local state
+4. create all components in daily-inventory directory and integrate redux

-integrate redux

-integrate firestore

-create all components in calendar directory using the firestore off the bat
+5. create all components in calendar directory

-create SignInGate and CreateProfile component and make sure they are working correctly

-style and polish
+6. style and polish

-make sure readme is all up to date and polished
+7. make sure readme is all up to date and polished

-create demonstration video and get pitch down
+8. create demonstration video and get pitch down

+## Known bugs

+Currently, the calendar half of my application has yet to be built out.
+Right now the user can create/edit/delete multiple daily inventory forms, fill out their custom forms and view their responses.
+Once the calendar components have been built out I can use the data collected to create the MoodData component.

+## Support and Contact Details

+If there are any issues or questions contact me at noelkirkland@gmail.com

+## Technologies Used <a name="5"></a>

+* Javascript
+* React
+* React-Redux
+* Firestore
+* React-Bootstrap & Styled Components
+* HTML & CSS
+* Markdown

+### License

+`*` This project uses the following license: [MIT](https://opensource.org/licenses/MIT)

+Intellectual property of Noel R. Kirkland - 2020